 Library: Our well equipped library is a hub of learning in our school.
 All students require a book bag to carry library books to and from school.
 The library is open during lunch time each day.

 Newsletters: A newsletter is produced each Tuesday and sent home with the youngest child in each family.
 You may opt to receive yours by e-mail.
 Contact the school and we will arrange for this.
-This can also be viewed on the Skool Loop app.
+This can also be viewed on the Skool Loop app and on our website.

 Pastoral Care: We have an extensive Pastoral Support initiative that involves Senior Management, RTLB, Public Health Nurse and Social Worker in Schools along with personnel from other relevant agencies on an 'as needs' basis.
 Meetings are held fortnightly to ensure children and their families receive the support they require.

 Phones: Children are permitted to bring a mobile phone to school.
 Unless being used in a learning situation, these are to be handed in at the office in the morning and collected after school.
 This reduces the opportunities for distractions during class times and text bullying.